dddrrreee/cs140e-22win/labs/4-uart/README.md

 else, test or (better) equivalence check it, and then, migrate it into your main `libpi` library so it can be used by subsequent programs.

-Concretely, you will implement three routines (skeletons given in `4-lab/code/uart.c`):
+Concretely, you will implement the routines in `4-lab/1-uart/uart.c`.
+The main tricky ones:

   1. `void uart_init(void)`: called to setup the miniUART.
 It should set the baud rate to `115,200` and leave the miniUART in its default